marisarpo/horizons-week02/day2/1_responsive/README.md

 depends upon it.
 Find the "jQuery" code in [Bootstrap template] and copy that over too.

+(CDN stands for [Content delivery network], and it's a mechanism that copies and stores copies of frequently-accessed, static content, such as images and code, across a global network of servers, reducing load times and making pages load faster.)

 Note that location matters!
 It's important that we load the Bootstrap library _before_ loading our own CSS file.
 Remember from yesterday that CSS selectors are applied first in order of specificity, more